TIPS FOR SPECIFIC RUEDA MOVES

 ENCHUFLA

 An issue in doing/learning this step is that you need to do the turn in one beat.
 Beginners often turn slowly instead of sharply in a single beat.
-That puts them behind for the remainder of the move.
+That can put them behind the beat for the remainder of the move.

 ADIOS